 Aggregated BS channel bandwidth positions to be tested for contiguous carrier aggregation: MBW Channel CA; see clause 4.9.1.

-For a BS declared to be capable of single carrier operation, start transmission according to the applicable test configuration in clause 4.8 using the corresponding test model NR-FR1-TM1.1 for BS type 1-O or NR-FR2-TM1.1 for BS type 2-O in clause 4.9.2 at manufacturers declared rated carrier EIRP (PRated,c,EIRP, D.11).
+For a BS declared to be capable of single carrier operation, start transmission according to the applicable test configuration in clause 4.8 using the corresponding test model NR-FR1-TM1.1 for BS type 1-O or NR-FR2-TM1.1 for BS type 2-O in clause 4.9.2 at manufacturers declared rated carrier EIRP (Prated,c,EIRP, D.11).

 For a BS declared to be capable of contiguous carrier aggregation operation, set the base station to transmit according to NR-FR1-TM1.1 for BS type 1-O or NR-FR2-TM1.1 for BS type 2-O in clause 4.9.2 on all carriers configured using the applicable test configuration and corresponding power setting specified in clauses 4.7.2.3.1 and 4.8.